×

 ACONCAGUA EXPEDITION HIGHLIGHTS

-• Trek up the winding Vacas Valley to Aconcagua’s secluded eastern side, avoiding the larger crowds of the Ruta Normal.
+• Trek up the winding Vacas Valley to Aconcagua’s secluded eastern side, avoiding the larger crowds.

 • Climb Aconcagua with an experienced RMI Guide, benefiting from the background, training, and expertise of our guides as you venture to higher altitudes.